 Activities required for maintaining and planning for the organization, such as building maintenance, meal planning, purchase and preparation are only a few of the responsibilities shared among participants and the small core group of staff.
 Regardless of the activity, the focus is on facilitating the independence of participants.

-For an admission application or more information, please contact Lauren Kane, Evening Program Manager at (585) 271-8640 or at email@example.com
+For an admission application or more information, please contact Lauren Kane, Director of Programming at (585) 271-8640 or at email@example.com